FAQ

 Why isn’t my room being drawn?

 When you create a room it’s important that the parent node of the room scene is of type ESCRoom.
 If you use a different node type (Node for example), this may result in the room not being drawn.
-ESCRoom nodes have a visibility property that nodes of type Node do not - the room transition system relies on this property to draw the rooms of your game.
+ESCRoom nodes have a “visibility” property that nodes of type Node do not: The room transition system relies on this property to draw the rooms of your game.